 Substance Abuse Training Programs

-One major component of the Substance Abuse Section mission is to educate and train future generations of medical scientists and medical scientists/clinicians, who will in turn be able to educate, treat, and carry out the next generation of research in this area.
-To implement this mission, the Section provides exposure to and experience in the understanding and treatment of the broad spectrum of drug disorders.
-Activities involve formal teaching by Section faculty and staff, clinical work, primarily at UMATS and in the Ann Arbor Veterans Affairs Healthcare System, and research training for post-doctoral fellows from the United States and Central and Eastern Europe.
+One major component of the Substance Abuse Program mission is to educate and train future generations of medical scientists and medical scientists/clinicians, who will in turn be able to educate, treat, and carry out the next generation of research in this area.
+To implement this mission, the Program provides exposure to and experience in the understanding and treatment of the broad spectrum of drug disorders.
+Activities involve formal teaching by Program faculty and staff, clinical work, primarily at UMATS and in the Ann Arbor Veterans Affairs Healthcare System, and research training for post-doctoral fellows from the United States and Central and Eastern Europe.
 Current project activity here is primarily in Ukraine.

 Formal Research Training and Clinical Training Programs